Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/options.rst

 Press :kbd:`T` in the UV/Image Editor to show the Tool Shelf.
 With this panel, you can create many brushes, each with unique settings (such as color and width).
-Use the Brush selector to switch between brushes, or to create a new brush.
+Use the Brush data-block menu to switch between brushes, or to create a new brush.
 When you add a brush, the new brush is a clone of the current one.
 You can then change the setting for the new brush.
 Texture paint has an unlimited number of brushes and unique user-defined controls for those brushes which can be set in the Paint Tool panel.

 To use a brush, click on its name.
-Use the selector up/down arrow, if there are more brushes on the flyout menu than can be displayed at once.
+Use the selector up/down arrow, if there are more brushes on the fly-out menu than can be displayed at once.
 Name your brush by clicking on the name field and entering any name you wish, such as "Red Air" for a red airbrush.
 To toss out a brush, click the brush delete *X* button next to its name.